GeekLord/Picslot/README.md

 ### Professional Workflow Tools
 - **Compare Slider**: A dynamic slider lets you instantly compare your current edit with the original image.
-- **Crop Tool**: An intuitive cropping interface with support for common aspect ratios (1:1, 16:9, 4:3).
 - **Responsive Design**: A fully responsive layout that works seamlessly on desktop, tablet, and mobile devices.

 ## 🛠️ Technology Stack